DENTAL CLINICS : NEW-PATIENT INTAKE + TREATMENT FOLLOW-UP

 That is why this problem feels operational before it feels financial.
 The clinic is carrying stress that should have been absorbed by the system at the door.

-Dental Intake Infrastructure
+Dental Intake System

 This is not a chatbot bolted onto a dental office.
 It is the front-door layer that protects new-patient capture, unscheduled care follow-up, and recall value at the same time.